What an “Interest Rate Hike” Means for New Home Construction Buyers

 Higher interest rates mean people receive a better return on their savings, encouraging them to save rather than spend.
 Encouraging people to save should slow the increase in prices of everyday goods.
 With fewer buyers in the market, sellers will find it hard to keep raising their prices.
 Besides mortgages, rising interest rates impact the stock and bond markets, credit cards, personal loans, student loans, auto loans, and business loans.

 A rise in interest rates means everyone ends up spending more on interest payments.
 Essentially, the amount of money you’re paying to borrow for a life of a loan to purchase your new home will increase.
-Although the actual increase value is uncertain, median forecasts from a recent Reuters poll showed the Fed raising interest rates three times this year, starting in March, to 0.75-1.00% by the end of 2022.
+Although the actual increase value is uncertain,

-For example, let’s take a 30-year fixed loan of $350,000 and compare it to an interest rate of 3.75% and 4.25%.
+For example, let’s take a 30-year fixed loan of $350,000 and compare it to an interest rate of 6.8% and 7.1%.

 To help you navigate the complexities of interest rates and home-buying, we recommend using our preferred lender, RMC Home Mortgage.
 Not only will you get the best rate available, but you’ll also be eligible for extended rate lock options of 165, 270, or 360 days to help guarantee your rate during your construction process.
 Learn additional benefits of choosing RMC as your lender.